Friday, July 11, 2025

 smooth information transmission, like oiling a motor reduces friction.
 In this

 James' concept of the mind as a motor underscores the dynamic role of consciousness in its environment.
 However, the constantly engaged mind uses the information from the stimulus as fuel.
 Therefore, consciousness is an information-processing engine.
 Like a well-oiled machine, this 'consciousness engine' efficiently processes and stores information as memories and experiences.
-These memories can serve as constantly changing mental scaffolding, which guides the interpretation of our experiences.
+These memories can serve as a constantly changing mental scaffolding, guiding the interpretation of our experiences.
 This perspective bridges the gap between the mind and its environment, offering a dynamic and pragmatic understanding of consciousness as a physical entity.
 Viewing consciousness as a physical organization provides a compelling perspective on the potential of artificial intelligence.

-Images credit: Nathan Cowley
+Image credit: Nathan Cowley

 The book Emotional Reasoning: Insight into the Conscious Experience is published on August 30, 2024.